joelakuhn/htq-crystal/README.md

 # HTQ

-HTQ is a simple tool for extracting elements from html streams using CSS3 selectors.
+HTQ is a simple tool for extracting elements from html streams using CSS3 selectors and/or XPath queries.
 It uses the incomarable (lexborisov/myhtml)[https://github.com/lexborisov/myhtml] wrapper (kostya/myhtml)[https://github.com/kostya/myhtml].

 ## Building